Christelle97431/Micro_Service/README.md

 # Micro_Service
-Wiht Python3 and Flask, an API microservice to register and connect.
+With Python3 and Flask, an API microservice to register and connect.
 A User microservice to return data from the API

 ## General Information
 With Flask and Python3, this application allows to create an API (CRUD User) on a server and to return the data on the client side, on another server.